kchatlosh/digiethicsDRI/sections/levelsimpact.md

 ## "Do the right thing"

 > "Ethics can be thus considered a matter of methods. **“Doing the right thing” is an everyday activity**, as we make multiple choices about how we might act.
 Our decisions and actions transform into habits, norms, and rules over time and repetition.
 Our choices carry consequences. **As researchers, we carry more responsibility** than users of social media platforms.
 Why?
-Because we hold more cards when we present findings of studies and make knowledge statements intended to present some truth -big or little T- about the world to others."
-(Annette Markham, ["OKCupid data release fiasco: It’s time to rethink ethics education,"](http://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/) 2016)
+Because we hold more cards when we present findings of studies and make knowledge statements intended to present some truth -big or little T- about the world to others." ([Annette Markham, "OKCupid data release fiasco: It’s time to rethink ethics education," 2016](http://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/), emphasis added)

 ## Thinking in terms of "levels of impact"